chromium/chromium/docs/speed/benchmark/harnesses/desktop_ui.md

-# Tab Search Benchmark
+# Desktop UI Benchmark

 ## Overview

-Tab Search Benchmark is used to measure and monitor Tab Search Web UI performance.
+Desktop UI Benchmark is used to measure and monitor Desktop UI performance.
 It captures important metrics such as

 * Initial load time